 Goyo is akin to Francis Coppola’s Apocalypse Now or any war history or war movie on US Imperialism and its ill effects on the soldiers.
 Each of the country’s soldiers is a blind follower.
 Maybe some are just forced into war because of one’s duty and requirement.
-This can lead to destruction and insanity of the soldiers, whether or not they’re really adhering to their leaders’ “idealism” or they just wanna end it all and go home to their families.
+This can lead to the destruction and insanity of the soldiers, whether or not they’re really adhering to their leaders’ “idealism” or they just wanna end it all and go home to their families.

-In the film, one can see Goyo’s several hallucinations.
+*Spoiler Alert* In the film, one can see Goyo’s several hallucinations.
 On the outside, he is admired by everyone–considered a living hero, but inside, he was struggling with his ideals and sense of self, especially after having to encounter and order to kill one of Heneral Luna’s cronies, Manuel Bernal.
 It was his older brother Julian who would always remind him that he is an eagle soaring high and fighting for the country’s sake.
 Hence, Goyo was deeply attached to Julian and wouldn’t even let go when Julian was assigned in another battle.

 Apolinario Mabini was Aguinaldo’s trusted comrade, as the former was highly intelligent and philosophical.
 Mabini was also good at administrative activities in the government, so even though Aguinaldo was the leader, Mabini has a lot of say in it.